Installing Avi Vantage for Cisco APIC (16.2+)

 The Avi Controller adds Avi SEs to the device cluster dynamically by interacting with APIC and VMware vCenter.
 The L4-7 service policies, such as SSL termination and load-balancing policies, are configured by the Avi Controller for implementation on the Avi SEs, whereas network policies are configured on the APIC controller.
 APIC places the data NICs of Avi SEs into the appropriate port groups.

-You can export an Avi’s device package to another tenant on APIC.
+You can export an Avi L4-L7 device to another tenant on APIC.
 Avi Vantage will create a tenant accordingly and add a new concrete device when you add a load-balanced virtual service.

 The physical and software requirements differ depending on the deployment mode.